mlehotay/ier/IER/README.md

 IER does **not** endorse:

-* panpsychism, micro-subjects, or transient fluctuation-based “experiencers”
+* panpsychism or micro-subjects
 * emergence or realization accounts
-* functional sufficiency
+* functional or computational sufficiency
 * representational or semantic primitives
 * epistemic authority from experience
 * graded or partial subjecthood
 * behavioral or empirical diagnostics
 * group minds or collective subjects

-If a claim is not explicitly stated in the Specification or a necessary entailment of it, **it is not part of IER**.
+If a claim is not stated in the Specification or a **necessary entailment** of it, **it is not part of IER**.

 ---